A multi-sided platform business has the following characteristic features.

 (For the distinction between market-making and audience-making platforms, as well as a third category of demand-coordination platforms, see David S Evans.)

-I shall be talking at the IASA UK Architecture Summit on 26th April on Architecting the Multi-Sided Business.
-There is more extensive coverage in my Business Architecture Workshop.
+I spoke at the IASA UK Architecture Summit on 26th April on Architecting the Multi-Sided Business.
 Please contact me if you have any practical challenges in this area.

 Pieter Ballon, Platform Types and Gatekeeper Roles: the Case of the Mobile Communications Industry (2009)